Edgemoor

 ideas for increased participation, funding and outreach - any ideas?

-A motion was made and approved to
+A motion was made and approved to continue

-screening criteria used in 2009.
-John
+criteria used in 2009.
+John Erickson

-Erickson signed up for the review subcommittee.
+signed up for the review subcommittee.

 Treasurer's Report: